 In my situation, it is better to be paying off my debt faster than worrying about my retirement savings.
 My statement (as has many of my commentators) is that this choice is personal.
 You should choose the method that makes you comfortable.

 What other reasons make paying my debt or Mortgage off a better choice for me?

-Investing in RRSP is Better Started Early
+Investing in RRSP or TFSA is Better Started Early

 Early Retirement is an Option